New Final Bond Terms For The Danish Ship Finance A/S Base Prospectus Dated 11 July 2023

-(MENAFN- GlobeNewsWire - Nasdaq) Danish Ship Finance issues new fixed rate non-callable bullet bond (SCB) with maturity date 19 October 2026.
+(MENAFN- GlobeNewsWire - Nasdaq) Danish Ship Finance issues new fixed rate non-callable bullet bond (SMB) with maturity date 1 January 2028.

 In connection with the opening of new ISINs under the Danish Ship Finance A/S base prospectus dated 11 July 2023, as supplemented by the supplement to the base prospectus dated 30 August 2023, Danish Ship Finance issues new Final Bond Terms.